 The User Configuration is one of 4 main configuration functions on the Kahuna mainframe and is an integral part of the system setup.
-In this menu the M/E Outputs, Switcher Outputs and Store Setup are some of the main features, so it is important to understand how to navigate the main menu to learn how to Create, Save and Load user specific configurations.
+In this menu the M/E Outputs, Switcher Outputs, Aux Setup and Store Setup are some of the main engineering functions, so it is important to understand how to navigate the main menu to learn how to Create, Save and Load user specific configurations.